-You can see a rundown of all the tools I use for baking sourdough, vetted after years of trials and many, many bakes, over at my favorite sourdough baking tools page.
-I’ll go over a few of the necessary tools below, just to get your first starter up and running and a few loaves out of that oven:
+You can see a rundown of all the tools I use for baking sourdough, vetted over years of baking, over at my favorite sourdough baking tools page.
+I’ll go over a few of the necessary tools to get started below:

 Weck glass jar